supabase-expert — community supabase-expert, community, ide skills, Claude Code, Cursor, Windsurf

 Ideal Agent Persona

-Perfect for Full Stack Agents needing secure and scalable Supabase integrations with expertise in Row Level Security and authentication.
+Perfect for Full Stack Agents needing secure and scalable Supabase integrations with advanced database design and Row Level Security capabilities.

-Designing secure Supabase databases with Row Level Security
+Designing secure database schemas with Row Level Security

 !
 Prerequisites & Limits